OliviliK/MiniSumo/EmBitz_STM32Cube/README.md

 ### Remove Project Files
 * Select Management pane
-* In Projects tab, select the new project
+* In Projects tab, right click the new project
-* In the project tree, select Sources
-* Right click src
 * Select Remove files ...
 * Click OK to remove all files
 * Click Yes to confirm the removals